loettz/interview-process-survival/5_INTERVIEW_PREP/README.md

 when collaborating with other people.
 A lot of questions are targeted at finding out how you dealt with situations where something went wrong or where you were in a conflict with another person :cold_sweat:
 It's extremely useful to think about good examples beforehand because handling these questions unprepared can lead to either not knowing any examples or talking about a :zap:very bad:zap: work experience that makes you stand in a very poor light.
-Acting like you never had a bad experience or nothing went wrong ever is also not recommended.
+Acting like you never had a bad experience or nothing ever went wrong is also not recommended.
 Try to find examples where you can talk about your learning from the mistakes that were made and how you were able to turn the situation around.
-Don't talk negatively about ex colleagues, managers and projects.
+**Don't talk negatively about ex colleagues, managers and projects.**

 #### Research :computer: